Grips001/howtos/Offline-LLM/README.md

-# Setting up and Running Uncensourced Dolphin-Mixtral Using Ollama on Windows Subsystem for Linux (WSL)
+# Setting up and Running Uncensored Dolphin-Mixtral Using Ollama on Windows Subsystem for Linux (WSL)

 ## 1. Enable WSL